Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Multimodal Learning with Transformers: A Survey;** Peng Xu, Xiatian Zhu, David A. Clifton
 - **Teach Me to Explain: A Review of Datasets for Explainable Natural Language Processing;** Sarah Wiegreffe, Ana Marasovic
 - **Neuron-level Interpretation of Deep NLP Models: A Survey;** Hassan Sajjad et al
+- **A Compact Survey on Event Extraction: Approaches and Applications;** Qian Li et al

 ## Adversarial Sample